Tips for Caregivers This Holiday Season

 Ongoing Caregiver Support

 Caregivers wear many hats and must be skillful in numerous areas.
 Being responsible for the health and safety of another adult is no easy feat.
-Caregivers may be called upon to do things that they have never been responsible for, such as paying bills, tracking medications, or providing personal care, including bathing, toileting and oral hygiene.
+Caregivers may be called upon to do things that they have never been responsible for, such as paying bills, tracking medications, or providing personal care, including bathing, toileting, and oral hygiene.

 Planning and executing activities for an adult is a full-time job.
 There is a delicate balance in structuring activities to meet the person where they are.
 You don’t want to set them up for failure by giving them something that is beyond their ability, but you also don’t want to take away their dignity with childlike games.
 When dementia is involved, caregivers must be able to move, think, and act quickly in their support of the person with dementia.